Muddyblack/clab-ui/docs/00-platform-deep-dive.md

 !!! abstract "What actually happens"
     - `clab-ui` is the reusable UI package.
-    - `containerlab-web` hosts that package in the browser and forwards privileged work to `clab-api-server`.
+    - `containerlab-app` hosts that package in the browser and forwards privileged work to `clab-api-server`.
     - `vscode-containerlab` hosts the same package inside VS Code webviews and routes work through extension commands and services.
     - `clab-api-server` is the runtime authority for browser-hosted flows.